JulianKnodt/nerf_atlas/readme.md

 - Collecting datasets for this is difficult.
 If you have a dataset that you'd like contributed, add _a script to download it_ to the `data/` directory!

+The outputs I've done are low-res because I'm working off a 3GB gpu and NeRF is memory intensive during training.
+That's why I've explored a few different encodings and other tricks to speed it up.

 ## Contributing